EdoFoco/homecast-chat/README.md

 -- Connect to localhost:3000 and localhost:3001

-##Deploying to AWS using Docker
+##Deploying to AWS using Docker and CloudFormation

+### Setup pipeline using CloudFormation
+- Create a new CF stack using the UI importing pipeline.yml and setting the params:
+-- Stack Name: homecast-chat-pipeline
+-- ResourceName: homecast-chat (defines the prefix for the resources) -- Environment: production
+-- S3Bucket: homecast-chat-builds (build bucket)
+-- S3ObjectKey: homecast-chat.zip

 ### Setup Docker
-- Create a repository in AWS ECR
-- Then follow the commands from 'View Push Commands' button in AWS console and push the image to Docker
+- Then follow the commands from 'View Push Commands' button in ECR page and push the image to Docker

-### Run CloudFormation using template
+### Run CloudFormation using template (If you haven't set up the pipeline already)

 - aws cloudformation deploy --stack-name=production --template-file=recipes/cluster.yml --capabilities=CAPABILITY_IAM

 - aws cloudformation deploy --stack-name=homecast-chat-prod --template-file=recipes/resources.yml --capabilities=CAPABILITY_IAM